open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 type: <name of your component, such as apache, http, haproxy, postgresql>

 status:
-  class: <class of component, one of cmd, exporter, extension, processor or receiver>
+  class: <class of component, one of cmd, connector, exporter, extension, processor or receiver>
   stability:
     development: [<pick the signals supported: logs, metrics, traces.
 For extension, use "extension">]
   codeowners: